 The benefits of walking, cycling and scooting the journey to school are well known.
-Teachers tell us that pupils who travel actively to school will arrive brighter and more alert, ready for learning as well as generally happier.
+Teachers tell us that pupils who travel actively will arrive brighter and more alert, ready for learning as well as generally happier.

 Great tips to make your walk, cycle or scoot to school fun:

 Walking cycling or scooting to school doesn’t just help the environment, it helps you to be fit and active and ready to learn:

 Tips for making active travel easier and the school gates clear of traffic and safe:

 - Pushed for time?
 Walking, cycling or scooting can take less time than in the car, especially if you re-time your journey outside of busy periods.
 If time still feels tight, commit to actively travelling to school for a couple of days a week and then step it up when you’ve cracked the morning routine.

 - Too far to walk or heading to work?
 Park and stride it.
 Where can you leave your car and walk the last 10 minutes.